 Video telematics gives you fuller visual clarity, allowing you to see the full context of road incidents and helping you to improve safety and efficiency across your fleet.

-As a fleet manager, the visibility offered by video telematics can be crucial to optimising operations.
+As a fleet manager, the visibility offered by video telematics can be crucial to optimizing operations.
 However, it’s important to understand its true value.

 Essentially, telematics without video will tell you the who, where, when and what.
-Video telematics will also provide the how and why.
+Vehicle camera systems will also provide the how and why.

 The benefits of video telematics